Welcome Georgia High School Senior, Class of 2024!

 - If your final calculated HOPE GPA (at the time of graduation) is lower than what it was at the time of the GEORGIA MATCH letter, your options for admission may change.

-- Test scores used are based on the highest single sitting SAT or ACT score GAfutures has from you.
+- Test scores used are based on the highest single sitting SAT or ACT score GAfutures received as of September of your senior year.
 Superscores may be used by institutions but were not used in selecting the institutions for your letter.
 (Superscores use your best scores from each subject from multiple test attempts.)
 You will need to verify with a specific institution if superscore is accepted for admissions and then use their individual application process to utilize a superscore.

 - If you took the ACT On-Campus™, your score is only eligible for review at the specific campus where you took the test.
 This score is not a part of your high school transcript data and therefore was not considered as part of GEORGIA MATCH.